-Access to Utilities: Will the toilet be able to connect to existing utilities or does it need to be self-contained?
-Power, water and compressed air may not be readily available; where the toilets will be located will determine what utilities are accessible.
+Access to Utilities: Will the toilet be able to connect to existing utilities, or does it need to be self-contained?
+For example, power, water and compressed air may not be readily available; where the toilets will be located will determine what utilities are accessible.

 Understanding the Maintenance Requirements of the Tunnelling Toilet

 Knowing the number of people per shift, and people underground per shift, will help determine the frequency of use, and therefore the frequency of cleaning.